Best JBPM Interview Questions and Answers [LEARN NOW]

 Ans:

-2. What Is Jbpm?
+2. What is JBPM?

 Ans:

-jBPM is a flexible Business Process Management (BPM) Suite.
-It makes the bridge between business analysts and developers.
-Traditional BPM engines have a focus that is limited to non-technical people only.
-JBPM has a dual focus: it offers process management features in a way that both business users and developers like.
+JBPM is the flexible Business Process Management (BPM) Suite.
+It makes a bridge between business analysts and developers.
+Traditional BPM engines have a focus limited to non-technical people only. jBPM has a dual focus: it offers process management features in a way that business users and developers alike can use.

 Ans: